worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

             published = parser.parse(entry.pubDate)
 ```

-Here we extract each item's title, link and publishing timestamp.
+Here we extract each item's title, link, and publishing timestamp.
 Atom feeds use the `published` element and RSS feeds use the `pubDate` element, so we look for both.
 We use [`parser`](https://dateutil.readthedocs.io/en/stable/parser.html) to convert the timestamp from a string to a `datetime` object.
 The `parse` function is able to convert a large number of different formats, which saves us from writing a lot of extra code.

-Finally, we need to evaluate the age of the content and package it in a dictionary so we can return it from our function.
+We need to evaluate the age of the content and package it in a dictionary so we can return it from our function.
 Add the following code to the bottom of the `get_items` function:

 ```python
 # evaluating content age